-The Investment Manager is focused on engaging with stakeholders relevant to the portfolio of the Fund with a view to ensure that the Fund that it manages positively impact the communities in which they operate.
-Sustainability related risks and challenges are regularly discussed within the Investment Manager and are as considered appropriate reported to and discussed with the Fund Board or on-site visits.
+The Investment Manager is focused on engaging with all stakeholders relevant to the portfolio of the Fund to ensure that the Fund that it manages positively impact the communities in which they operate.
+Sustainability related risks and challenges are regularly discussed within the Investment Manager and are also reported to and discussed with the Board through quarterly meetings or on-site visits.
 Key sustainability factors such as those relating to health and safety, compliance with environmental standards and engagement with local communities are regularly discussed and documented.